Investigators probe cause of school bus crash that killed 2

 There is no federal requirement for seat belts on full-sized school buses, but six states including New Jersey require them.

-Thuy Nguyen, a nurse from Paramus, said she rushed to the school, where her son was taking a test after hearing the news.

-"My heart just dropped.
-You hear the name of the school ... ," she said before trailing off.

 Paramus schools superintendent Michele Robinson said the district was canceling school trips for the rest of the year.
-According to the school district's website, schools were scheduled to open Friday but evening activities were canceled, and PARCC testing was canceled for Friday and next Monday.

-At a news conference, Gov. Phil Murphy confirmed one adult and one student were killed but didn't identify them.
-Murphy said the truck driver was hospitalized, but officials didn't reveal his condition.
+At a news conference Thursday, Gov. Phil Murphy said the truck driver was hospitalized, but officials didn't reveal his condition.

 The front end of the red dump truck was mangled in the wreck, which took place about 50 miles (80 kilometers) west of New York.
 The truck was registered to Mendez Trucking, of Belleville, and had "In God We Trust" emblazoned on the back of it.